 3rd – Scope out prices before purchasing

 If you see something you like, the chances are you’ll see the same item around the corner.
-Whether it be elephant pants, embroidered purse, “Gucci” t-shirt or Vietnamese coffee filter.
+Whether it be elephant pants, embroidered purses, “Gucci” t-shirt or Vietnamese coffee filters.

 Scope out the prices vendors are charging to give you a good estimate of what the product may be worth and where to start bidding.
 Watch what locals are paying, listen to what prices other tourists are offered and ask a few vendors for their best price.

 Check out this guide on the best things to buy in Vietnam.
 This covers the costs you should expect to pay for over 20 different products found in Vietnamese markets.
 You shouldn’t have to settle for prices much more than what is stated here – otherwise, find the product elsewhere.
 40% of the original offer seems to work quite well as an estimate for a fair price.